tbrown/adventures/_drafts/1918-05-01-jenny-skunk.markdown

 But he didn't move it the tiniest bit, which goes to show that Unc' Billy has great self-control when he wishes.

-Farmer Brown's boy pinched again, just a little harder, but still Unc' Billy made no sign.
-Farmer Brown's boy chuckled and began to pull on that tail.
-He pulled and pulled until finally he had pulled Unc' Billy out of his hiding-place, and he swung by his tail from the hand of Farmer Brown's boy.
+Farmer Brown's girl pinched again, just a little harder, but still Unc' Billy made no sign.
+Farmer Brown's girl chuckled and began to pull on that tail.
+She pulled and pulled until finally she had pulled Unc' Billy out of his hiding-place, and he swung by his tail from the hand of Farmer Brown's girl.
 There wasn't the least sign of life about Unc' Billy.
 He looked as if he were dead, and he acted as if he were dead.
 Any one not knowing Unc' Billy would have supposed that he _was_ dead.

-Farmer Brown's boy dropped Unc' Billy on the floor.
+Farmer Brown's girl dropped Unc' Billy on the floor.
 He lay just as he fell.
-Farmer Brown's boy rolled him over with his foot, but there wasn't a sign of life in Unc' Billy.
-He hoped that Farmer Brown's boy really did think him dead.
+Farmer Brown's girl rolled him over with her foot, but there wasn't a sign of life in Unc' Billy.
+He hoped that Farmer Brown's girl really did think him dead.
 That was what he wanted.
-Farmer Brown's boy picked him up again and laid him on a box, first putting a board over the hole in the floor and closing the henhouse door.
-Then he went about his work of cleaning out the henhouse and measuring out the grain for the biddies.
+Farmer Brown's girl picked him up again and laid him on a box, first putting a board over the hole in the floor and closing the henhouse door.
+Then she went about her work of cleaning out the henhouse and measuring out the grain for the biddies.